-BCL12 BCL Module

-Function Switching RSELx or modifying DCOCTL can cause DCO dead time or a complete DCO stop of <12 OR from a value of <12 to a value of >13, the resulting clock delivered by the DCO can stop before the new clock frequency is applied.
+BCL12 BCS Module Category Functional Function Switching RSELx or modifying DCOCTL can cause DCO dead time or a complete DCO stop Description After switching RSELx bits (located in register BCSCTL1) from a value of >13 to a value of <12 OR from a value of <12 to a value of >13, the resulting clock delivered by the DCO can stop before the new clock frequency is applied.
 This dead time is approximately 20 us.
-In some instances, the DCO may completely stop, requiring a power cycle.
+In some instances, the DCO may completely stop, requiring a